IsaacYung/site-warmer/README.md

 ##Site Warmer

-A simple application to hit a get into all pages of website, to keep the cache warm
+A simple application to hit a `get` into all pages of website, to keep the website cache warm, and run a slack bot to give the execution status

 ###Requirements

 - Ruby 2.3
 - Redis
 - Gem bundler: `gem install bundler`
+- Gem foreman: `gem install foreman`

 ###Running

-Is just a standard rails application:

 Clone this repository